 Where to Eat in Laguna Beach

-We know how important it is to get a good hearty breakfast before you head out into the waves, which is why we recommend starting your day off at Ruby’s Diner.
+We know how important it is to get a good hearty breakfast before you head out surfing Laguna Beach, which is why we recommend starting your day off at Ruby’s Diner.
 This 1950’s iconic diner offers everything from “Ruby’s Really Big Breakfast” (think pancakes, bacon, sausage, eggs and more) to avocado toast for the more health conscious.

 To see Laguna at its finest, book a beachfront table at The Deck and watch the sun go down over Main Beach as you eat.
 This laidback oceanfront restaurant specializes in fresh seafood and creative cocktails served with a smile.

 Enjoyed our Complete Guide to Surfing Laguna Beach?
-Check out all of our Surfing Destination Guides here.
+Check out all of our Surf Travel Guides for California here.